Guven-K/MyFolio/README.md

 ## 📜 License
 This project is licensed under the [MIT License](LICENSE).

-Note: This project was created as part of my personal development journey to push my skills further."
+Note: This project was created as part of my personal development journey to push my skills further.

 Stay tuned for updates! 🚀
 Contact me for additional requests and potential growth.